-At the beginning of each new module, you'll receive an email from me detailing the content that you'll be digging into for the next 2 weeks and we'll be discussion on our weekly group calls.
+At the beginning of each week, you'll receive an email from me detailing the content that we'll be digging into that week.

 Once on the call, we'll do individual check-ins with the group and then get into the rest of the call (which is largely led by the questions, challenges and experiences your bring to the call and wish to unpack).
 This could look like: discussion/dialogue on the implications of the content on your work/life, storytelling of personal experiences or practicing an exercise related to the content.
 Small groups and paired-shares may be used often (because building community is one of the most important takeaways of this program).
 Each call will also include a 5-10 minute Nourishment Break because we'll be talking about some tough subjects and self/collective care is part of what makes this work sustainable.

-In-between calls you'll be encouraged to connect with other group members 1:1 and share about what's coming up for you as you move through the content in our private Coaching as Activism Community Facebook group as well as the Monthly community-wide calls.
+In-between calls you'll be encouraged to connect with other group members 1:1 and show up in our private Coaching as Activism Community Facebook group as well as the Monthly community-wide calls.